Kristina01111000/Drws_site/README.md

 - 	use krist acct, see if i can change the name
 - 	use w's account also, cna just have some comments responding to other comments
 - See if we can move people to a different campaign in constant contact, easily based on when they joined, like 2 weeks then move them to a different campaigns
-- Reconsider the groups, are they good, should we get rid of some, add some? added to to do list
 - Make a new account and see how it works, all the emails, before he hands out the list of emails
 - rethink the welcome email that gets sent when they sign up for the site, add links? can it be formatted?
 	- make comments on the lesson chats with it also